CloudBindle/bindle/README.md

 #### Platform Specific Information

 This section of the config file contains all the information that is required to set up the platform.
-You need to fill in the parameters for the specific platform you want to launch clusters in by modifying either os.cfg for OpenStack, aws.cfg for AWs, or vcloud.cfg for VCloud

 Let us go through the parameters that might confuse you when you are filling the config file.
 I will not be going through the most obvious parameters (ie. user, apikey, etc):